Top of the page

 Arthroscopy is a way to find problems and do surgery inside a joint without making a large cut (incision).
 Your doctor put a lighted tube with a tiny camera—called an arthroscope, or scope—and surgical tools through small incisions in your knee.

 You will probably need about 6 weeks to recover.
 If your doctor repaired damaged tissue, recovery will take longer.
-You may have to limit your activity until your knee strength and movement return to normal.
+You may have to limit your activity until your knee strength and movement are back to normal.
 You may also be in a physical rehabilitation (rehab) program.

 You may be able to return to a desk job or your normal routine in a few days.
-But if you do physical labour, it may be as long as 2 months before you can return to work.
+But if you do physical labour, it may be a few weeks to a few months before you can go back to work.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.